Topological Josephson parametric amplifier array: A proposal for directional, broadband, and low-noise amplification: Directional amplification via topology

-In a topologically non-trivial steady-state phase, the Green's function components become asymmetric, $G_{jl}\neq G_{lj}$, and therefore the amplification is non-reciprocal.
+In a topologically non-trivial steady-state phase, the Green's function components become asymmetric, $G_{jl}\neq G_{lj}$, and therefore the amplification is \tr{directional}.
 To see for which parameters this indeed occurs, we rely on a connection between open quantum systems and topological band theory that we developed in Refs.~\cite{porras_topological_2019,ramos_topological_2021,gomezleon_bridging_2021}.
-This consists in constructing an artificial hermitian Hamiltonian ${\cal H}(\omega)$ from the non-hermitian $H_{\rm nh}$ matrix as,
+This consists in constructing \tr{an extended} Hamiltonian ${\cal H}(\omega)$ from the \tr{Green's function matrix $G(\omega)$} as,

-and relating the eigenvalue problem of ${\cal H}(\omega)$ to the true steady-state properties and Green's functions of the amplifier array.
-In particular, if the system parameters are such that ${\cal H}(\omega)$ is in a topologically non-trivial phase (according to the ten-fold way \cite{ryu_topological_2010}), its eigen-spectrum $E_n(\omega)$ manifests pairs of zero-energy modes whose energy is exponentially suppressed, $E_0(\omega)\sim \pm e^{-N\zeta(\omega)}$, with $\zeta$ the inverse localization length.
-As shown in Fig.~\ref{fig2:topology}(a), these zero-energy modes appear within a topological band-gap $\Delta_{\rm top}$ and also within a topological bandwidth $w_{\rm top}$, since the topological region is frequency dependent.
-Inside this region, defined as $E_0(\omega)\leq 1/N$ for a finite system, the associated zero-energy eigenstates of ${\cal H}(\omega)$ are exponentially localized edge states, which induce an exponential spatial dependence on the physical Green's functions $G_{jl}(\omega)$ of the system as (see Appendix~\ref{TopRelationExtHam} and Ref.~\cite{gomez-leon_decimation_2022}),
+and relating the eigenvalue problem of ${\cal H}(\omega)$ to the steady-state \tr{of the quantum fluctuation $\delta a_j(t)$ in Eq.~(\ref{FullQLangevin})}.
+In essence, if the amplifier's parameters are such that ${\cal H}(\omega)$ is in a topologically non-trivial phase according to the ten-fold way of topological insulators \cite{ryu_topological_2010}, then the Green's function matrix $G(\omega)$ describing the physical response of the system develops an exponential spatial dependence.
+In particular, we show in Appendix~\ref{TopRelationExtHam} that the components $G_{jI}(\omega)$ can be well approximated by,

-Directional amplification follows directly from this fact since the gain of the topological amplifier grows exponentially from left to right ${\cal G}_j\approx e^{2(j-2){\rm Re}(\zeta)}{\cal G}_2$, while back-wards propagating signals are exponentially suppressed with distance \footnote{Note that the idler field at frequency $\omega=-\omega_s$ manifest this same directional amplifying properties (see Appendix~\ref{TopRelationExtHam}).}.
-Figs.~\ref{fig2:topology}(b)-(c) demonstrate numerically this behaviour for a signal of frequency $\omega_s=-0.5J$ and the same parameters as in Fig.~\ref{fig2:topology}(a).
-Due to the exponential scaling of the gain, a topological JTWPA of just $N=20$ sites reaches more than $40$ dB of amplification and $-60$ dB of reverse attenuation.
-Note that small deviations from the exponential dependence near the boundaries are due to finite size effects.
+with small deviations due to boundary effects.
+Remarkably, the exponent $\zeta(\omega)$ of the Green's function corresponds to the inverse localization length of the edge states associated with the extended Hamiltonian ${\cal H}(\omega)$ \cite{ramos_topological_2021,GomezLeon2022}.